UK wages grow at record rate

 Simon French, chief economist at Panmure Gordon, said that inflation could fall to 7% or even 6.8%.
 However, that remains far higher than the Bank of England's target to keep inflation at 2%.

-Strong pay growth means the Bank of England could raise interest rates again in September, from their current rate of 5.25%.
+Strong pay growth means the Bank of England could raise interest rates again in September, from the current rate of 5.25%.

-There are signs in the ONS's data that the UK employment market is easing, The unemployment rate rose from 4% to 4.2%, while the number of people in employment ticked lower.
+There are signs in the ONS's data that the UK employment market is easing.
+The jobless rate rose from 4% to 4.2%, while the number of people in employment ticked lower.

 "The fall in employment in the three months to June and further rise in the unemployment rate will be welcomed by the Bank of England as a sign labour market conditions are cooling, " said Ruth Gregory, deputy chief UK economist at Capital Economics.